 Motivating Mississippi - Keys to Living Healthy is the Plan's health and wellness promotion program.
-It is administered by ActiveHealth Management, and designed to help participants achieve and maintain a healthy lifestyle and reach their wellness goals.
+It is designed to help participants achieve and maintain a healthy lifestyle and reach their wellness goals.
 Participants can access this program through the Plan's website at http://KnowYourBenefits.dfa.ms.gov.